 We will lead the clinical activities and will be responsible for funding the development programs for the key indications, which includes Adult and Pediatric GHD and Pediatric SGA.
-Pfizer will be responsible for all development costs for additional indications as well as all post-marketing studies.
-In addition, Pfizer will fund the commercialization activities for all indications and lead the manufacturing activities covered by the global development plan.
+Pfizer is responsible for all development costs for additional indications as well as all post-marketing studies.
+In addition, Pfizer is required to fund the commercialization activities for all indications and lead the manufacturing activities covered by the global development plan.
 In December 2016, we announced preliminary topline data from our Phase 3, double blind, placebo controlled study of hGH-CTP in adults with GHD.
 Although there was no statistically significant difference between hGH-CTP and placebo on the primary endpoint of change in trunk fat mass from baseline to 26 weeks, after unblinding the study, we identified an exceptional value of trunk fat mass reduction in the placebo group that may have affected the primary outcome.

 We have completed post-hoc sensitivity analyses to evaluate the influence of outliers on the primary endpoint results using multiple statistical approaches.
 Analyses that excluded outliers showed a statistically significant difference between hGH-CTP and placebo on the change in trunk fat mass.
 Additional analyses that did not exclude outliers showed mixed results.
 Following completion of the analyses, OPKO and Pfizer agreed that OPKO may proceed to discuss a possible BLA submission with the FDA.
+We believe there is a path for submission in which the FDA would assess the totality of the data, including all relevant efficacy and safety data in adult and pediatric patients.
+We will continue to assess the regulatory strategy for the adult indication going forward, including the timing of a possible submission.